goatshriek/stumpless/docs/roadmap.md

    associated library bindings, replacing SWIG and removing the dependency.
 In the future, other language bindings will be added using Wrapture as they are added to the tool.
+ * [CHANGE] **Implement asynchronous logging modes** Asynchronous logging can provide significantly less latency to the calling application.
+This will provide more benefit to some targets than others, most notably network-based targets.
+Because some error reporting mechanisms may need to change to accomodate this, it will be done in a major release.

 ## Unallocated to a release
  * [ADD] **Ruby language bindings**